k7n2g/dapa-blockchain/README.md

 ## Mining

-Mining capabilities of XELIS are a bit differents from others chains because of standards being not implemented.
+Mining capabilities of DAPA are a bit differents from others chains because of standards being not implemented.
 Each job send to a miner is a `MinerWork` instance in hex format.

 The `MinerWork` is in following format: